SAP/spartacus-docs/_pages/dev/b2b/customizing-b2b-commerce-organization.md

 ]
 ```

 All of the list components in the Organization library use split view, which means all the components inside the split view component are ordered in a nested hierarchy.
 As a result, even small changes require overwriting the entire configuration.
-For more information, see [Split View]({{ site.baseurl }}{% link _pages/dev/components/shared-components/split-view.md%}).
+For more information, see [Split View Component]({{ site.baseurl }}{% link _pages/dev/components/shared-components/split-view.md%}).

 For more information on overriding CMS configurations, see [Customizing CMS Components]({{ site.baseurl }}{% link _pages/dev/components/customizing-cms-components.md%}).